-BISD will use the results of the formative evaluations to improve the grant program.
-At the district level, the formative evaluation is that outlined on page 51 which will occur in short-intervals of 3-4 weeks and at the time of the quarterly reports to TEA.
-The district's Cluster Area Superintendent/district shepherd will meet with the campus administration and/or teacher leaders (TL) as appropriate to review and provide feedback on campus and district reading/ELA, math, and science benchmark results and the instructional and professional development decisions made as the result of those pieces of assessment data.
-The same process will be in place for the BOY and MOY TPRI/TEJAS K-3 reading assessments and the PreK CCPALLS initiative.
-Quality data drives instruction.
+BISD and Victoria Heights Elementary will use the results of the formative evaluations to improve the grant program.
+The formative evaluation will occur in short-intervals of 3-4 weeks and at the time of the quarterly reports to TEA.
+The district's Cluster Area Assistant Superintendent/district shepherd will meet with the campus administration and/or teacher leaders as appropriate to review and provide feedback on campus and district reading/ELA, math, and science benchmark results and the instructional and professional development decisions made as the result of those pieces of assessment data.

+The same process will be in place for the BOY and MOY TPRI/TEJAS K-3 reading assessments and the Pre K CPALLS initiative.
+Quality data drives instruction!
 Thus, the formative evaluation measures, in short intervals, how effectively the campus is using the quality data and whether or not it is driving instructional decisions on a daily basis.

-Although leadership effectiveness may be more difficult to ascertain on a short-interval basis, disaggregation of data and the making of data-driven decisions are both on-going job embedded leadership PD activities.
+Although leadership effectiveness may be more difficult to ascertain on a short-interval basis, disaggregation of data and the making of data-driven decisions are both on-going job embedded leadership professional development activities.
 So is resourcefulness in the allocation of additional time and funds to support areas of need revealed by the constant and consistent disaggregation of data.
 Thus, the district shepherd will be able to use these indicators as formative evaluation tools for leadership effectiveness.
-Formative evaluation of the effectiveness of increases in learning time will be based on increases in numbers of students participating in extension programs as well as indirectly via improvements in benchmark test results from admin. to admin.
+Formative evaluation of the effectiveness of increases in learning time will be based on increases in numbers of students participating in extension programs as well as indirectly via improvements in benchmark test results from administration to administration.

 Again, the success of extended learning opportunities will be an indicator of the leadership's effectiveness and groupings and curriculum for these opportunities will reflect the quality of use of data to drive instruction.
 The short-interval effectiveness of parent/community involvement increases and improvements in school climate will also be a topic of discussion every 3-4 weeks when the district shepherd meets with the campus to discuss progress towards goals.
-Discussions will result in decisions as to whether or not the campus is on target or needs to strengthen each activity/initiative dedicated to these two components.
-Finally, although BISD's teaching force is currently 100% highly qualified as per federal guidelines, the CSF of increasing teacher quality will be measured via the formative evaluation by items such as: walkthrough data collection, improvements in benchmark results, implementation of training on instructional strategies, use of technology, etc. in alignment with the on-going job embedded professional development in which grant teachers are participating.
+Discussions will result in decisions as to whether or not Victoria Heights Elementary is on target or needs to strengthen each activity/initiative dedicated to these two components.

+Finally, although BISD's teaching force is currently 100% highly qualified as per federal guidelines, the Critical Success Factors of increasing teacher quality will be measured via the formative evaluation by items such as: walkthrough data collection, improvements in benchmark results, implementation of training on instructional strategies, use of technology, etc. in alignment with the on-going job embedded professional development in which grant teachers are participating.
-The campus main priority is to ensure that ALL our students are successful but our focus will be special education, LEP students and our retention rates.
-The teachers will be required to submit a portfolio with student data, TPRI scores, ESL tests, progress reports, report cards and math paper and pencil test with the technology based tests.
-The campus will conduct campus benchmarks for grades 3^{rd} - 5^{th} in which the data will be analyzed to determine specific student needs.
-In PreK - 2nd grade the teachers will progress monitor students on a bi-weekly basis to ensure that student achievement is being monitored.
-The campus teams will collaborate and meet bi-weekly to review the student assessment information and modify instruction or upcoming professional development session to target specific student/teacher needs.
-This will enable teachers to work collaboratively together and share knowledge and activities that are benefiting one teacher but lacking in the instruction of another.
-The campus will outsource Trice Education Resources, a consultant that specializes in providing specific research-based solution and technical assistance to school in the areas of professional development, data analysis, technology, coaching to enhance student achievement.
-Based on campus needs, the campus will utilize their consulting services to target specific teacher needs in order to closely monitor professional development needs, and ensure that resources being utilized on campus benefit our target population.
-The partnership with CIS will be utilized to foster parental involvement and support for the majority of our students who live in a community well below the poverty level.
-This partnership will work on bridging the community and school to help educate parents on the importance of higher education and learning.
-In order to evaluate this process, we will conduct surveys, study discipline and counseling referrals, nurse records and track the percent of parental involvement in our campus.
-Another resource that will be evaluated is capacity building among school administrators and teacher leaders.
-In order to establish collaboration, SIRC will be used to analyze and provide feedback.
-An evaluation at the end of year student achievement, teacher performance, and parental involvement will be monitored to ensure this partnership is being successful.
-If the campus determines that the program needs to be changed in order to meet the goals, the campus will conduct on-site visits to other comparable schools to gain knowledge on what changes can be made to improve.
-After many opportunities for teacher effectiveness the campus will also look at teacher growth to decide if perhaps teacher's need to be terminated and a highly scrutinize interview process will be implemented to hire highly qualified staff who would fit our campus needs and requirements.

-Adjustments and/or annotations made on this page have been confirmed with
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Texas Title I Priority Schools Creat